Parse ISO 8601 duration / time interval string

-ISO 8601 durations represent a span of time independent of any start or end point.
+ISO 8601 durations (intervals) represent a span of time independent of any start or end point.
 A duration string begins with P (for "period") and lists date components before T and time components after it.
+Use this tool to calculate total seconds or to find the date and time a duration ago or from now.

 Enter an ISO 8601 duration string: